Sunday, May 02, 2010

 Svenska Amerika Linien

-Yet, circumstances have meant that I have been coming back now and then ever since that first summer job when I was 19.
+Yet circumstances have brought me back, again and again, ever since that first summer job when I was nineteen.
 More recently, Gothenburg has been my home since I returned from Melbourne last winter.
-Obviously, there are good things with any city and I have learned to appreciate the small islands: the outdoor patio of the Da Matteo café on Vallgatan, the Saturday ferry trips across the harbour (the ferries are an integrated part of the public transport system!) and then of course the ethereal memories of the past.
-For more than half a century, Svenska Amerika Linien (S.A.L.) operated an ocean liner service from Gothenburg to New York and it is a heritage that always has sparked my imagination.
-Today, one can still see some remnants, such as “Amerikahuset” and the actual terminal building which is now used for visiting cruise ships.
+Obviously, every city has its redeeming features, and I have learned to appreciate the small islands: the outdoor patio at Da Matteo on Vallgatan, the Saturday ferry trips across the harbour (the ferries are fully integrated into the public transport system), and, of course, the ethereal memories of the past.

 0 Comments: